aaryanjha/SchoolWebsite/README.md

 #
 All credits for this webpage ideas goes to you tube channel code with harry, from whose videos I got to know about the TAILWIND framework and I started working on making this website.
 Thanks to google for providing amazing school quotes and images.
+# To run this repository, simply run the inndex file